Other Government Support

 Web: www.wcb.mb.ca

-Who do employees contact for help with a decision from the Workers Compensation Board?
+Who do employees contact for help to appeal a decision by the Workers Compensation Board?

 Worker Advisor Office